 No date is currently in place for the expiration of these tax credits but once an individual manufacturer sells 200,000 qualifying vehicles the credit will be phased out for that maker over the course of a year.

 For more information on current tax credits, visit the U.S. Department of Energyʼs Fuel Efficient Vehicle Tax Information Center.

 The Fine Print: The size of tax benefit is governed by the battery size of the vehicle.
 Since the credit can only be claimed in the year the vehicle was put into service, the annual federal tax liability of the buyer may also be a limiting factor in the size of the tax benefit received.
 For leased electric vehicles, the credit can only be claimed by the lessor but a portion of the benefit is often passed along to the lessee (driver) in the form of reduced payments.

 Federal Tax Credits for Electric Vehicle Charging Equipment

-The federal tax credits for Electric Vehicle Supply Equipment (EVSE) for businesses and residents was renewed in December 2015 and is currently scheduled to expire on December 31, 2016.
+The federal tax credits for Electric Vehicle Supply Equipment (EVSE) for businesses and residents expired on December 31, 2016.

-Homeowners are eligible for a 30% tax credit up to $1,000 based on their charging station installation costs.
+Homeowners were eligible for a 30% tax credit up to $1,000 based on their charging station installation costs.

-Commercial property owners are eligible for a 30% tax credit up to $30,000 on installation costs for charging equipment.
+Commercial property owners were eligible for a 30% tax credit up to $30,000 on installation costs for charging equipment.